AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

       _; // if true，continue to run the body of function；otherwise throw an error and revert transaction }
 ```
-Functions with 'onlyOwner' modifier can only be called by 'owner' address, as in the following example：
+Functions with `onlyOwner` modifier can only be called by `owner` address, as in the following example：
 ```solidity
    function changeOwner(address _newOwner) external onlyOwner{
       owner = _newOwner; // only owner address can run this function and change owner }
 ```
-We define a 'changeOwner' function, which can be run to change the 'owner' of contract.
-However, due to the 'onlyOwner' modifier, only original 'owner' can call and an error will be thrown if others call.
+We define a `changeOwner` function, which can be run to change the `owner` of contract.
+However, due to the `onlyOwner` modifier, only original `owner` can call and an error will be thrown if others call.
 This is also the most common way to control smart contract privilege.

 ### OppenZepplin's standards implementation of Ownable：
 `OppenZepplin` is an organization that maintains a standardized code base for `Solidity`, His standard implementation of `Ownable` is as follows：
 [https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol)

 ## Remix Demo example
-Take `Owner.sol` for example。
+Take `Owner.sol` for example.
 1. compile and deploy code in Remix.
-2. click `owner` button to view current owner variable。
+2. click `owner` button to view current owner variable.
     ![](img/11-1_en.jpg)
 3. The transaction succeeds when `changeOwner` function is called by the owner address user.
     ![](img/11-2_en.jpg)